Art Nouveau: A Quintessentially European Movement

 See organisation chart

 Project 4: Art Nouveau & Ecology (2010-2015), with the support of the Culture 2007-2013 programme of the European Commission

 Through this new five-year project, the Réseau Art Nouveau Network wishes to continue its present activities as well as increasing the European general public awareness of currrent issues: the importance of ecology from the Art nouveau period to now, Art Nouveau & sustainable development, the effects of climate on Art Nouveau buildings.

 The travelling exhibition « Natures of Art Nouveau », allows the general public to observe the Art Nouveau materials at the various steps of processing, from raw state to the work of art.
 This innovative exhibition will travel in all participating cities from October 2013 and in other European cities after the end of the project.
-The opening will take place in Helskinki on 4 October 2013 .
+The opening took place in Helskinki on 4 October 2013.

 The project also included the celebration of the network 10th anniversary through an international symposium taking place in Brussels on 4 and 5 December 2010 on the topic « Perception of Art Nouveau ».